Skip to content

 Fill the area connected with the same color as (x, y) with color col.

 Copy the region of size (w, h) from (u, v) of the image bank img(0-2) to (x, y).
-If negative value is set for w and/or h, it will reverse horizontally and/or vertically.
-If colkey is specified, treated as transparent color.
+If a negative value is assigned to w and/or h, the region will be flipped horizontally and/or vertically.
+If colkey is specified, it will be treated as a transparent color.
+If rotate(in degrees), scale(1.0 = 100%), or both are specified, the corresponding transformations will be applied.

 Copy the region of size (w, h) from (u, v) of the tilemap tm(0-7) to (x, y).
-If negative value is set for w and/or h, it will reverse horizontally and/or vertically.
-If colkey is specified, treated as transparent color.
+If a negative value is assigned to w and/or h, the region will be flipped horizontally and/or vertically.
+If colkey is specified, it will be treated as a transparent color.
+If rotate(in degrees), scale(1.0 = 100%), or both are specified, the corresponding transformations will be applied.
 The size of a tile is 8x8 pixels and is stored in a tilemap as a tuple of (tile_x, tile_y).

 • text(x, y, s, col)

-Draw a string s of color col at (x, y).
+Draw a string s in color col at (x, y).

 Audio